-In our Northern latitudes, a ground-mounted solar array can typically deliver a higher energy output for the same installed capacity when compared to a rooftop solar.
-That is explained by a choice of an optimal steeper array tilt that a ground-mounted solar array can be installed at.
+In our northern latitudes, a ground-mounted solar array can typically deliver a higher energy output for the same installed capacity when compared to a rooftop system.
+This is explained by a steeper, more optimal array tilt than a roof-mounted solar array can be installed at.
 The steep tilt angle of 30-40 degrees helps to generate a higher annual yield and helps modules to clean off the snow faster in winter months.
-Generation yield of a ground-mounted solar system can improve by 15-20% for a single-axis solar tracker and by 31% for a dual axis solar tracker system.
+Combined with economies of scale, this is the reason why utility-scale projects are ground-mounted.
+The generation yield of a ground-mounted solar system can improve by 15-20% with a single-axis solar tracker and by 31% with a dual-axis solar tracker system.

 A well-designed and installed ground-mounted solar system has a long economic life, which is not limited by the life of buildings.
 Unlike rooftop systems, ground-mounted solar PV is installed once and for the long-term, while rooftop systems may need to be moved and re-installed every time the roof is replaced or repaired.

 Another very important factor is the suitability of the soil for cost-effective foundation design.
-At minimum the life of foundations and racking should match the 30+ year life of the solar array.
+At a minimum, the life of foundations and racking should match the 30+ year life of the solar array.

-Finding the right balance between cost of foundations and how well foundations will last in the long-term helps to maximize Return on Equity (ROE) and mitigate the risk of potential future issues.
-Most of ground-mounted solar system foundations installed in Western Canada are experiencing a frost-heave force that can eject concrete, or steel piles, or helical piles out of the ground.
-A proper foundation design that is based on soil samples, load tests and pullout tests determines the required embedment depth.
-Dandelion Renewables has designed and successfully installed many foundation types across Saskatchewan, Alberta and British Columbia.
+Finding the right balance between the cost of foundations and how well foundations will last in the long-term helps to maximize Return on Equity (ROE) and mitigate the risk of potential future issues.
+Most of the ground-mounted solar system foundations installed in Western Canada are experiencing a frost-heave force that can eject concrete, or steel piles, or helical piles out of the ground.
+A proper foundation design that is based on soil samples, load tests, and pullout tests determines the required embedment depth.
+Dandelion Renewables has designed and successfully installed many foundation types across Saskatchewan, Alberta, and British Columbia.

-Through our partner, Dandelion Renewables conducts all the testing required to design the optimal foundation.
+Through our partner, Dandelion Renewables conducts all the testing required to design the optimal foundation in Alberta, Saskatchewan, British Columbia.
 We evaluate frost-heave impact based on the methodology that goes beyond Canadian building code requirements and we do our own due-diligence about racking materials and galvanization used.
 In the end, ground-mounted solar systems that we design and build are optimized for the longest life and the lowest cost to the customer.